 The report also states that “Sensory hyper-stimulation below the threshold of physical pain, such as constant bright light, loud music, bad odors, uncomfortable temperatures or intrusive “white” noise, induces progressively severe mental stress and anxiety, inability to think clearly, followed by increasing irritability, outbursts of anger and, ultimately, total exhaustion and despair.”

-Victims of coordinated stalking routinely report that many of the above stated methods are being used systematically to oppress them and strip away their fundamental human rights through intimidation, harassment, surveillance, public shaming and defamation as well as appropriation, deletion or manipulation of information.
+Victims of organized harassment routinely report that many of the above stated methods are being used systematically to oppress them and strip away their fundamental human rights through intimidation, harassment, surveillance, public shaming and defamation as well as appropriation, deletion or manipulation of information.
 All of these add up to what Melzer defines as a “torturous environment”.

 According to Melzer, “…harassment in comparatively limited environments can expose targeted individuals to extremely elevated and prolonged levels of anxiety, stress, social isolation and depression, and significantly increases the risk of suicide”, aligning undeniably with the effects that coordinated stalking victims report.

 Melzer believes the issue of psychological torture, which falls under his mandate as UN Special Rapporteur, has long been disregarded by the international community.